 Scam Letter Language

 Scam letters use scare tactics in their language, such as “final notice” or “coverage will lapse,” to pressure you into signing a deal.
-Look for vague language since scam letters will be purposely ambiguous.
+Letters also use vague language to create confusion.

 Scammers might claim to be a part of your mortgage company’s home warranty division to appear more credible.
-Do not call the number or contact any email address provided in the letter.
+Do not call the number or contact any email address that are included in the letter.
 Ask your homeowner’s mortgage company directly if it sent you a letter.

-Additionally, some scam letters have small print at the bottom reading “Not all consumers have previous coverage.
+Some scam letters include small print at the bottom that reads: “Not all consumers have previous coverage.
 We are not affiliated with your current mortgage.”
-This is an acknowledgement that you do not have an existing relationship with the scam company, nor does your mortgage lender.
-Not all scam letters will have this language, but it is a sign that a shady company is trying to fool you into signing an unnecessary contract.
+This is an acknowledgement that neither you nor your mortgage lender has an existing relationship with the scam company.
+Not all scam letters will have this language, but it is a sign that a shady company is trying to fool you into signing a contract.

 Ways To Protect Yourself From Home Warranty Scams

-Verify company information.
-If a company claims to be affiliated with an organization such as the BBB or your mortgage company, verify the claim before proceeding.
+• Verify company information: If a company claims to be affiliated with an organization such as the BBB or your mortgage company, verify the claim.

 History of Home Warranty Scams

-Consumer protection organizations such as the Better Business Bureau (BBB), government agencies, and local news outlets regularly warn homeowners about potential scams.
+Consumer protection organizations such as the BBB, government agencies, and local news outlets regularly warn homeowners about potential scams.
 You can protect yourself by staying informed about current scams and being aware of warning signs.

 How To Report Home Warranty Scams

-If you suspect that you’ve been targeted by a home warranty scam, report it to:
+If you suspect that you’ve been targeted by a home warranty scam, keep any letters you’ve received from a suspected scammer.
+Note the date you received it and any other relevant details.
+Then report it to the parties below.

 • The Federal Trade Commission (FTC), which is the primary government agency responsible for protecting consumers from scams.
 Report the scam online at reportfraud.ftc.gov.